microsoft/playwright/docs/src/test-api/class-testinfo.md

 ## property: TestInfo.snapshotSuffix
 - type: <[string]>

 Suffix used to differentiate snapshots between multiple test configurations.
 For example, if snapshots depend on the platform, you can set `testInfo.snapshotSuffix` equal to `process.platform`.
-In this case both `expect(value).toMatchSnapshot(snapshotName)` and `expect(page).toHaveScreenshot(snapshotName)` will use different snapshots depending on the platform.
+In this case `expect(value).toMatchSnapshot(snapshotName)` will use different snapshots depending on the platform.
 Learn more about [snapshots](./test-snapshots.md).

 ## property: TestInfo.status
 - type: <[void]|[TestStatus]<"passed"|"failed"|"timedOut"|"skipped">>